BFGriffith/Daily-Bias/README.md

-# Spin-ZoneNews
+# Spin-Zone—News
-Expose, juxtapose, and rate political bias by topic in contrasting the coverage of various journalistic sources across the political spectrum.
+Critically expose, juxtapose, and rate political bias by topic — contrasting the coverage of various journalistic sources across the political spectrum!